laytan/tailwind-sorter.nvim/README.md

 Sorts your tailwind classes, just like [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).

+The plugin currently works in the treesitter parsers `html_tags` and `jsx`, and is very easy to extend (see below).
+This means it should work in any language that extends/injects html or jsx.

 ## Features

 - Works in more file types than prettier does (using a treesitter integration)